-The Annual Reports are published for Annual Parochial Church Meetings (APCM) and give detailed information on the day-to-day running of the church, its buildings, finances, and its involvement with other churches.
-They also provide a directory of our groups, explaining their role and giving contact details.
+The Annual Report and Review is published for the Annual Parochial Church Meeting (APCM).
+It gives detailed information on the day-to-day running of the church, its buildings, finances, and its connection with other churches.
+It also provides a description of each of our groups, giving contact details.
 Hard copies of the current booklet can be found at the back of the church.

 The Annual Parochial Church Meeting is normally held in April each year.
 Draft minutes of the most recent meeting, along with earlier minutes, and annual reports can be viewed below.